 Dealing with situations involving nursing home abuse in the family can be extremely challenging.
 The anger and frustration you feel can be overwhelming.
 It’s important to have someone on your side who can see the big picture.

 You want to hold the nursing home and its staff accountable to the fullest extent of the law.
 A criminal conviction can go a long way toward getting justice for your family.
 You also have the right to hold the responsible parties financially accountable.
 After all, nursing home abuse can change your loved one’s life forever.
-Hiring an experienced Boca Raton personal injury lawyer is the best way to get the justice your family deserves.
+Hiring an experienced personal injury lawyer in Boca Raton is the best way to get the justice your family deserves.

 At Hollander Law Firm, P.A., our attorneys have been standing up for victims of nursing home abuse for over 25 years.
 We’re here to give your family a voice.
 We won’t hesitate to stand up to nursing homes that stood by and allowed your loved one to be abused.